|Morning Meeting- Bob Dusin||Apr 28, 2017||

 Bob Dusin is a partner at HPWP Consulting, LLC.

-Raised on a wheat farm in western Kansas, Bob has always been driven by the idea of getting a little better every day.
-He has over 30 years experience in the construction industry and, as a project manager, guided the construction of the tallest concrete high-rise in the United States.
-As a Business Consultant, Bob has helped numerous organizations create motivating work environments and develop highly effective leaders.
+Raised on a wheat farm in western Kansas, Bob has always been driven by the idea of constant improvement and getting a little better every day.
+He has over 30 years of experience in the construction industry and, as a project manager, guided the construction of the tallest concrete high-rise in the United States.
+As a construction leader, his primary focus was to create the most effective and motivating work environments possible.

 |Morning Meeting- Bernard Franklin, Ph.D||May 05, 2017||